bright/new-www/content/our-areas/iot-development.md

       project.
     box_icon: /images/icon_pos_lp_no_feesx2.png
   - box_title: you represent the industrial sector
-    box_description: Do you plan to develop an **Industrial Internet of Things (IIoT)** system that will connect different devices in industrial settings? **Contact us to learn more about our expertise and experience with IIoT**.
+    box_description: Looking to build an **Industrial Internet of Things (IIoT)** system that connects devices in manufacturing or logistics?
+Our IoT consulting services and IoT system integration services ensure optimal efficiency, scalability, and **real-time data insights**.
+Contact us to explore our experience in industrial IoT development.
     box_icon: /images/icon_pos_featuresx2.png
 language: en
 blog_section_tags: